Mick Clough: New South Wales state political career

 In 1976 Clough again contested the seat of Blue Mountains, this time winning the election and reversing the victory of the independent sitting member Harold Coates three years earlier.
 Clough was subsequently re-elected in the 1978 State election.

 In the 1981 State election, following an electoral boundary adjustment, Clough stood for election in the electoral district of Bathurst which he won defeating Country Party of Australia sitting member, Clive Osborne with a margin of 0.05%.
 He was subsequently re-elected to that seat in the 1984 State election.

 At the 1988 State election, Clough lost the seat to Liberal candidate David Berry.
 He contested the 1991 State election, regaining the seat from Berry.
 Clough retained the seat at the 1995 State election.
 He decided not to contest the 1999 State election and retired from public life.
 Former Lithgow Mayor, Gerard Martin, successfully retained the seat for Labor.

 Clough did not achieve a higher office during his lengthy parliamentary career.
 (He did, however, serve as Acting Chairman of Committees for a short time in 1997).

 Friends and colleagues recalled Clough as a tough fighter for his electorate.
 During his terms in office his achievements included Bathurst's Macquarie Homes retirement village.
 He was a strong opponent of privatisation of power stations, financial deregulation and cuts to local services.
+He also opposed decriminalisation of homosexuality in 1984.